Location:

 Along the flank, keeping with the lateral contour theme, the rear quarter windows curve up over the rear hatch.
 The windows are not straight because the cabin is not angular but instead curved through the shoulders.
 So using curved glass wraps the eye around the tail, which narrows in a manner similar to the nose.

-Inside, the seats use a mid-back design with adjustable headrests, the upper portions open to the rear and the side braces ranked back in keeping with the body shape.
-The seat form mimics the uniform sling-back chair, as in the Lamborgini Miura, but in two pieces with the headrest still floating above.
+Inside, the seats use a mid-back design with adjustable headrests, the upper portions open to the rear and the side braces raked back in keeping with the body shape.
+The seat forms mimics th uniform sling-back chair seen in the Lamborgini Miura, but in two pieces with the headrest floating above.
 These seats appear to be a derivation of the 1300 Junior, but with the panache of a limited production special.

 Perspex Nose: Zagato Aerodynamic Wizardry